 The library has a reference area for researching various medical, legal, economic and social issues.
 Our staff is also prepared to help you take advantage of the Michigan eLibrary (MeL) which contains an extensive array of databases and websites for conducting research on any issue.
 There is a link to MeL elsewhere on our website.

 The library provides a homebound delivery service to those who cannot get out to come to the library.
 Simply call the library to request that items be brought to or picked up from a person's residence.

 The library also reaches out to young parents who have recently delivered a baby at Huron Medical Center.
 We encourage them to mail in a postcard provided them at the hospital, and we, in turn, send them a book and other gifts to enjoy with their new child.

 The library houses a collection of over 35,000 items, including:

 27,000 books and large print books

 500 downloadable audio books

 600 video games, including computer games, Play Station, Play Station 2, X-Box, X-Box 360, Game Cube, Wii, and Nintendo 64

-Huron Daily Tribune and Huron County census records on microfilm
+Huron Daily Tribune and Huron County census records on microfilm, library computers, and online

 a local history collection; and